Lifestyle Changes to Manage Allergic Rhinitis

 - Time your outdoor recreational activities (hiking, bicycling, camping) for when pollen counts are lower.

-If your symptoms are not controlled or become severe despite lifestyle changes and over-the-counter allergy medicines, contact your doctor for further care.
+If your symptoms are not controlled or become severe despite lifestyle changes and over-the-counter allergy medications, contact your doctor for further care.

 Advice from your allergist: Rhinitis.
 American College of Allergy, Asthma, & Immunology